 Comm100 Live chat says that using chat to improve customer service and loyalty is helping companies to get a better understanding of customers.

 Picture 4.
 Using live chat, email, and phone

 „With numbers like these, it’s easy to see why customers return to businesses that provide live chat.
 Simply put, customers feel more confident doing business with companies that make support easy, hassle free and instantaneous. “ – Kevin Gao, Com100.

 Finally, chat gives the power to users.
 It provides an easy way to talk and helps to provide immediate assistance.

-Today’s communication is precisely developed for short messages with friends, family, co-workers and the trend has just transferred to business talks.
-In fact, companies are happy because chat is a trend and it allows them to connect with multiple users at the same time.
+Today’s communication is precisely developed for short messages with friends, family, co-workers, and the trend has just transferred to business talks.
+Companies are happy because chat is a trend, and it allows them to connect with multiple users at the same time.
 Talking with five users at once takes less time than telephone interviews with five users, which must be carried out one by one.
-Customers are always online and they are increasingly impatient.
+Customers are always online, and they are increasingly impatient.

-Using chat is great for the first contact with users and offers support for customers answers and queries.
-The very nature of the phone puts it at a disadvantage when it comes to dealing with people, as it takes a lot of time and manpower.
+Using chat is excellent for the first contact with users and offers support for customers answers and queries.
+The very nature of the phone puts it at a disadvantage when it comes to dealing with people, as it takes a lot of time and workforce.